fbertsch/github-to-sourcegraph/README.md

 # GitHub to Sourcegraph

-A Chrome extension that adds a banner to GitHub repository pages with a link to view the same repository on Sourcegraph.
+A browser extension for Chrome and Firefox that adds a banner to GitHub repository pages with a link to view the same repository on Sourcegraph.
 This makes it easy to switch from GitHub to Sourcegraph for enhanced code navigation and searching.

 ## Features